tobega/tailspin-v0/TailspinReference.md

  of a [dereferenced](#dereference) structure value.

 ### Input
 Input is data obtained from an external source.
-See the [system objects](#the-system-objects), e.g. `IN` for a user entering data in the terminal (or data from the unix standard input pipe).
+See the [core system module](#the-core-system-module), e.g. `IN` for a user entering data in the terminal (or data from the unix standard input pipe).
 Once the standard input is closed (end of file, ctrl-D) it produces the stream of all lines entered, without line-end markers (return, newline).

 ### Dereference